StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - Type: Int
 - Unit: -
 - Is mutable: Yes
-- Description: The maximum number of threads for Version Publish tasks.
+- Description: The maximum number of threads for Version Publish tasks in a shared-data cluster.
 - Introduced in: v3.2.0

 <!--